 If ISPs are not actively blocking VPNs, what is their reasoning?

-There are a few reasons why ISPs block VPNs.
+There are a few reasons why ISPs block VPNs (Virgin Media Player)

-Some people think that the reason for it is because they don’t want customers to use them in order to gain access to content not available through region-specific media formats (HBO’s show “Game of Thrones” being a huge example from a few years ago) or to sites that shouldn’t be accessed from the country they are in.
+Some people think that the reason for an ISP blocking your VPN is because they don’t want customers to use them in order to gain access to content not available through region-specific media formats (HBO’s show “Game of Thrones” being a huge example from a few years ago) or to sites that shouldn’t be accessed from the country they are in.

 If you’re wondering why a company would want to do this, it’s because if someone is using a VPN then they are accessing media not covered under a region specific agreement.